 - Place the product on a stable, flat and level surface.
 Ensure that the surface can support the weight of the product.
-For information on the weight, see the data sheet. - 2.
+For information on the weight, see the data sheet. - CAUTION!
+Foldable feet can collapse.
+See "Setting up the product" on page 8.
+Always fold the feet completely in or out.
+With folded-out feet, do not place anything on top or underneath the product. - 3.
 WARNING!
 A stack of products can fall over and cause injury.
-Never stack more than two products.
-Otherwise, mount them in a rack.

-Stack as follows:

-- All products must have the same dimensions (width and length). - Do not exceed a total load of 50 kg placed on the product at the bottom of the stack.
+Never stack more than three products on top of each other.
+Instead, mount them in a rack.
+Stack as follows: - If the products have foldable feet, fold them in completely. - It is best if all products have the same dimensions (width and length).
+If the products have different dimensions, stack according to size and place the smallest product on top. - Do not exceed the permissible total load placed on the product at the bottom of the stack: - 50 kg when stacking products of identical dimensions (left figure). - 25 kg when stacking smaller products on top (middle figure).

+Setting up the product

-Left = Stacked correctly
+Left = Stacked correctly, same dimensions